-We’ve all been there; the aisle in the pet store that’s lined with dozens of fishbowls of different shapes and sizes.
+We’ve all been there; the aisle in the pet store that’s lined with dozens of fish bowls of different shapes and sizes.
 We’ve also all run into someone who insists that keeping goldfish in a fishbowl is animal cruelty and abuse.
-They insist that you should have a gallon for every inch of fish in the bowl, and that a large tank is the kindest thing for your goldfish.
-This can be pretty confusing when you consider that some of the longest-lived goldfish on record were kept in bowls.
 Anecdotally, tons of people claim to have kept a goldfish alive in a fishbowl for 15 years or more.
 So, what gives?

 Keeping a goldfish in a bowl can be cruel, but keeping a goldfish in a poorly maintained large tank is just as cruel.
-Goldfish can thrive in a fishbowl but there’s very specific care that goes into keeping a goldfish healthy in a fishbowl.
+Goldfish can theoretically thrive in a very large fish bowl but there’s very specific care that goes into keeping a goldfish healthy in a bowl and these tasks are best left to experienced fish keepers.
+Almost all commercial fish bowls are inappropriate when it comes to housing goldfish on a long term basis and you should house your goldfish in an aquarium instead.

 Goldfish create a ton of waste, or a heavy bioload, in their environment.
 They’re messy fish, and some people even believe that goldfish can’t be kept with other fish because of this waste load.
-Goldfish can be kept with other fish, but the filtration of the environment is extremely important, whether it’s one goldfish or 20.
+Goldfish can be kept with other coldwater fish, but the filtration of the environment is extremely important, whether it’s a single goldfish or 20.
+Tropical fish are not compatible with goldfish because of their different temperature requirements.

 Aquarium filters don’t just remove small and large waste particles from the water, but they also serve as the perfect location for the colonization of beneficial bacteria.
 These good bacteria consume things like ammonia and nitrite.
 Beneficial bacteria prefer environments with moving water, making filters a hotspot for these good guys.

-The addition of live plants to a fishbowl improves the oxygen available in the water, and plants consume some waste products, like nitrate, to help them grow.
+The addition of live plants to an aquarium improves the oxygen available in the water, and plants consume nitrogen waste products such as nitrate, to help them grow.
 Live plants are natural filtration systems and while they don’t replace a full filtration system for your goldfish, they are a beneficial addition.
 Many aquatic and semi-aquatic plants are easy to grow and will thrive with regular natural or room lighting.
+Examples of such plants include duckweed, java ferns, and anubias nanas.

 Filtration and aeration are only two pieces of the puzzle when it comes to providing excellent water quality for your goldfish.
 Dangerous waste products, like ammonia, will rapidly build up in a goldfish’s environment.
 They build up most quickly in small environments, like a fishbowl.
 A filtration system and live plants will help pull ammonia, nitrite, and nitrates from the water, while aeration provides oxygen and water movement needed by both goldfish and plants.
-It’s important to cycle your fishbowl before adding goldfish.
-A fish-in cycle will be much more difficult in a small environment like a fishbowl.
+It’s important to cycle your aquarium before adding goldfish.

 To maintain water quality in a fishbowl, routine water changes are necessary.
 How frequently this should occur will depend on how many goldfish are present and the size of the environment they’re living in.
-If you’re intending to keep goldfish in a fishbowl, it’s safe to assume you’ll need to perform water changes weekly at a minimum.
-Treating new water added to the bowl will remove toxins like chlorine and it will replace some of the waste products with clean water.
+As a general rule, a properly stocked and adequately filtered aquarium needs about a 25% water change on a weekly basis.
+Treating new water added to the aquarium will remove toxins like chlorine and it will replace some of the waste products with clean water.

 If you are looking for help to get the water quality just right for your goldfish family in their aquarium, or just want to learn more about goldfish water quality (and more!), we recommend you check out the best-selling book, The Truth About Goldfish, on Amazon today.
 It covers everything from water conditioners to tank maintenance, and it also gives you full, hard copy access to their essential fishkeeping medicine cabinet!